 - facilitates development and change

-- Informs new staff, pupils and the wider
+- informs new staff, pupils and the wider community

 At EBIS, we aim to provide a quality education for parents and children.
 In order to achieve this we need to set reasonable and appropriate limits to help manage the behaviour of the children.